-Showcase your work and creativity to provide Canadians with a whole new perspective on science.
+Showcase your research and creativity to offer a whole new perspective on science.

 How Do I Enter?

 - You can apply as an individual or as a group

 - You must be a Canadian citizen, permanent resident of Canada or foreign student living in Canada enrolled at a Canadian institution

 - Submit only one image to the contest

 - Your image must be directly related to your research

 - Provide a written description of your image